 About the Learning Series:

 Supporting School Mental Health in the Context of Racial Violence is a two-part learning series intended for students, families, educators and school mental health professionals who are navigating the impact of racial violence on student mental health.
-Each 1.5 hour learning session will feature a moderator who will engage advocates, leaders and the school mental health workforce in a conversation that focuses on:
+Each 1.5 hour learning session features a moderator who engages advocates, leaders and the school mental health workforce in a conversation that focuses on:

 - Strategies for supporting students’ mental health while navigating racial violence (in and out of school);

 - Opportunities for the field to improve its commitment to fostering a workforce ready, able and willing to hold racial violence as a mental health issue;

 - Steps we might take to advance school mental health supports for students experiencing racial violence.